umdenes100/enes100-micropython/README.md

 - type: what type of mission call you are sending
 - message: mission value associated with the mission type.

-All the definitions defined in the Enes100 library correlate to an integer.
+All the definitions defined in the Enes100 package correlate to an integer.
 To save you the trouble, you can call the uppercase definition like 'LENGTH' for Crash Site teams or 'MATERIAL_TYPE' for Material Identification teams.

 *For some mission calls below, the value i will denote an integer value.
 In that case, i should be an int NOT a str.